1. General provisions

 4.5.
 Accredited journalists are those who received a personal accreditation confirmation from the Organizers of the event.
 The confirmation is sent to the media representative three days prior to the Event by e-mail to the address specified in the accreditation form.

 5. The number of accredited media representatives

 5.1.
-The number of media representatives who may participate in the event is limited owing to the Organizers’ wish to ensure the most comfortable working conditions for media representatives and prompt access to all the necessary resources.
+Given the significant interest in the event demonstrated by the media and the limited infrastructural capacities of the Event venue, the number of media representatives who may participate in the Event is limited owing to the Organisers’ wish to ensure the most comfortable working conditions for media representatives and prompt access to all the necessary resources.

 5.2.
 Accreditation quotas for media representatives: